huilaaja/RedirectManager/README.md

 <ul>
 	<li>No CSS or styling; <br/>There isn't even a single line of CSS or styling in project.
 		Frameworks as Bootstrap give enough styles for simple solutions and it's responsive OOTB.</li>
-	<li>No Nuget packaging; <br/>It's not a Nuget package because Nuget packages aren't agile enough.
-It's easier to copy paste changes.</li>
+	<li>No NuGet packaging; <br/>It's not a NuGet package because NuGet packages aren't agile enough.
+It's easier to copy&paste changes.</li>
-	<li>No DDS; <br/>We have come to conclusion that Dynamic Data Storage isn't scalable and functional for our purposis.</li>
+	<li>No DDS; <br/>We have come to conclusion that Dynamic Data Storage isn't scalable and functional for our purposes.</li>
 	<li>No Dojo Toolkit, No Dijit; <br/>Dojo framework is way too large and complicated framework for simple solutions like this.</li>
-	<li>No REST; <br/>Normally we would have used AngularJS and Web API, but with administration tools it's not neccessary.</li>
+	<li>No REST; <br/>Normally we would have used AngularJS and Web API, but with administration tools it's not necessary.</li>
 	<li>No Translations; <br/>Administers normally do not need translations, so why waste of time and energy.</li>
 </ul>